iamthefrogy/frogy/README.md

 + **Output**
     ```
     Output will be saved within output/ORG/ORG.master file.
-    If telsa.com is your target then output file will be output/telsa/tesla.master
+    If telsa.com is your target then output file Of all the subdomains will be output/telsa/tesla.master and all the TLDs will be recorded in the output/tesla/tld.txtls file.
     ```

 **TODO**